jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 * At every step, a cell's neighborhood sum is the arithmetic sum of the values of its neighbors.
 * If a cell is dead and has a neighborhood of exactly Xn and X is in the birth conditions, a new cell of value n is born there; otherwise it stays dead.
-If a cell can be born into mulitple states, the lowest is chosen.
+If a cell can be born into mulitple states, the highest is chosen.
 * If a cell is alive (n > 0), and has exactly Xn neighbors and X is in the survival conditions, it remains alive; otherwise, it dies.
 * Survival occurs in the range [Xn, (X+1)n)